-''' run-time ::= a number greater than 0 indicating the number of seconds to run real-time? ::= a generalized boolean to indicate whether to run in real time and possibly the scale for the real time clock (default is nil) time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run '''
+''' run-time ::= a number greater than 0 indicating the number of seconds to run real-time? ::= a generalized boolean to indicate whether to run in real time and possibly the scale for the real time clock (default is nil) time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= [ t | nil ] indicating whether the run terminated due to a break event '''